Tagetes erecta

 Care Requirements

-WateringModerate; water when the top inch of soil is dry, avoid waterlogging.
+WateringModerate; water when top 1 inch of soil is dry.
+Drought-tolerant once established; avoid soggy soil.

 Growth & Life Cycle